How to Do a Family Activity Advent Calendar

-- Walk to Starbucks for a hot drink.
+- Walk to Starbucks or Tims for a hot drink.

 - Surprise!
 Stay up an extra ½ hour tonight.

-- Mail a Christmas card to a family member or friend who lives far away.
+- Mail a greeting card to a family member or friend who lives far away.

 - Hang some mistletoe and give out kisses.

 - Make a paper garland to hang on the tree.

 - Enjoy 1 extra hour of computer, TV, or video game time today.